Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 Preventive treatment before exposure

-PrEP is most effective if people take the medication every day, but it can be expensive, so PrEP is recommended most often for people who are not infected with HIV but who have a high risk of becoming infected, such as people who have a sex partner who is infected with HIV, men who have sex with men, and people who are transgender.
-Older adolescents at risk may also receive PrEP, but issues of confidentiality and cost are more complex than with adult PrEP.
+PrEP is most effective if people take the medication every day or as otherwise instructed, but it can be expensive, so PrEP is recommended most often for people who are not infected with HIV but who have a high risk of becoming infected, such as people (including older adolescents) who have a sex partner who is infected with HIV, men who have sex with men, and people who are transgender.
+Adolescents at risk of HIV infection may also receive PrEP (especially if they are sexually active), but issues regarding confidentiality and cost may make obtaining PrEP more complex for adolescents than for adults.

-People who use PrEP still need to use other methods to prevent other infections, including consistent use of condoms and not sharing needles to inject drugs.
+People who use PrEP still need to use other methods to prevent other sexually transmitted infections (STIs) or bloodborne infections (for example, hepatitis B and hepatitis C), including consistently using condoms and not sharing needles to inject drugs.

 Drugs Mentioned In This Article